tawsifalam/kickass-text-slider/README.md

 First of all we need the HTML structure like Following.
 Wrap the ul with class of nav-tabs with a div with a class name kickassTextSlider.
 The div class name should match exactly like I specified at the code example.
 Also include the navigation div inside the div.
 You can rename the class name for that navigation div.
+If you want to keep navigation how it looks now then keep the class name kickass-slider-nav for the div and also add the data-dir attribute to define the direction for that button and they needs to be "next" for the next direction and "prev" for the previous direction.
 ```
 <div class="kickassTextSlider">